VenturianTome/VenturianTome/src/5.Characters/Cardboard_Friend.md

 - ### Big Events
   - Haunted By Cardboard Friend
 - ### Current Life
-  - Cardboard Friend’s whereabouts are currently unknown, but Jordan has expressed that there is more to know about the backstory of Cardboard Friend and the characters he connects to in the \[ - *5th Anniversary Live Stream*]
+  - Cardboard Friend’s whereabouts are currently unknown, but Jordan has expressed that there is more to know about the backstory of Cardboard Friend and the characters it connects to \[ - *5th Anniversary Live Stream*]

 ## | Links